MangDL/MangDL/docs/README.md

 <!-- Mention the issus and limitations of this repository.
 Preferrably 1-5 sentences long. -->
 ## **Known Issues and Limitations**

+At the time of writing, this project can not be run in Termux due to a fatal error.

-Something is broken and I don't know what is, 'cause I forgot!
+Also, something is broken and I don't know what is, 'cause I forgot!

 <!-- Mention the plans for the repository.
 Preferrably 2-5 sentences long. -->
 ## **Future of this project**